frizzleb/tootsie/README.md

 To schedule jobs, one uses the REST service:

-* POST `/job`: Schedule a job.
+* POST `/api/tootsie/v1/jobs`: Schedule a new job.
 Returns 201 if the job was created.
-* GET `/status`: Get current processing status as a JSON hash.
+* GET `/api/tootsie/v1/status`: Get some current processing status as a JSON hash.

 The job must be posted as an JSON hash with the content type `application/json`.
 Common to all job scheduling POSTs are these keys: